Skip to content

 Palace of Westminster in fog seen from South Bank

-This iconic and historic city is not-surprisingly the setting for a lot of classic horror and also home to spooky history which is far from fiction.
+Not surprisingly, this iconic and historic city is the setting for many classic horror films and is also home to a spooky history that is far from fiction.

 Dr Jekyll & Mr. Hyde by Robert Louis Stevenson

-Louis Stevenson’s classic novel shows a scientist Dr Jekyll and the mysterious Mr Hyde who he is associated with.
-Mr Hyde commits several murders causing Dr Jekyll to try and sever ties between them but this is not so easy.
+Louis Stevenson’s classic novel follows the scientist Dr. Jekyll and the mysterious Mr. Hyde, whom he is associated with.
+Mr. Hyde commits several murders, causing Dr. Jekyll to try to sever ties between them, but this is not so easy.
 London’s foggy streets pave the way for this atmospheric novel about morality and the horrors of science gone wrong.

-With guided and individual walking tours of London you can walk in the footsteps of Mr Hyde and discover the locations of this iconic horror story.
-A truly unique experience for your Halloween staycation.
+With guided and individual walking tours of London, you can follow in Mr Hyde’s footsteps and discover the locations of this iconic horror story—a truly unique experience for your Halloween staycation.

 Picture of Dorian Grey by Oscar Wilde

-A young Dorian Grey seeing a beautiful portrait of himself fears that it will one day be a bitter reminder of what he once looked like.
-He pledges his soul that the portrait may show his deeds and age rather than his own face.
-Oscar Wilde’s best known novel tells a tale of how a soul can be corrupted and the downfalls of vanity and the trappings of excess.
+Seeing a beautiful portrait of himself, a young Dorian Grey fears it will one day be a bitter reminder of what he once looked like.
+He pledges his soul that the picture may show his deeds and age rather than his face.
+Oscar Wilde’s best-known novel tells how a soul can be corrupted by the downfalls of vanity and the trappings of excess.
 Walk in the footsteps of Dorian Grey in the beautiful Berkeley Square, home to Dorian Grey’s uncle, Lord Fermor.

 Fancy a spooky theatre trip for your Halloween staycation?
-You may be able to catch a showing of the Picture of Dorian Grey in one of London’s many theatres.
+You may see the Picture of Dorian Grey in one of London’s many theatres.

 Other Spooky London Locations To Visit:

-If you are visiting London for your spooky Halloween staycation why not check out these haunting locations in London.
+If you are visiting London for your spooky Halloween staycation, why not check out these haunting locations?

 Viaduct Tavern

-This Victorian Gin palace is reportedly haunted by a variety of ghosts, including one which steals drinks so if you visit, keep an eye on your pint.
-Besides the potentially haunted nature of the pub it has a creepy history due to its location.
-In the Victorian era it was located next to a gaol house and right cross the street from the gallows.
-All sorts of people from around gathered in the Viaduct Tavern for a nice breakfast and a show on execution days.
-The regulars in this pub may be a little spooky but at least you can enjoy a nice gin or a pint?
+This Victorian Gin palace is reportedly haunted by various ghosts, including one who steals drinks, so if you visit, keep an eye on your pint.
+Besides the potentially haunted nature of the pub, it has a creepy history due to its location.
+It was located next to a gaol house in the Victorian era and right across the street from the gallows.
+All sorts of people gathered in the Viaduct Tavern for an excellent breakfast and a show on execution days.
+The regulars in this pub may be a little spooky, but at least you can enjoy a nice gin or a pint.

 Jack the Ripper Trail

 One of the most infamous serial killers in the world and an unsolved cold case to this day.
-Who is Jack the Ripper we may never know.
-However, due to the intense search for him at the time we know a lot about where he did his killings and the area police believe he lived.
+We may never know who Jack the Ripper is.
+However, due to the intense search for him at the time, we see a lot about where he did his killings and the area police believe he lived.
 This macabre tour of London puts you in the footsteps of the ripper and his 5 canonical victims.

 Black Lion Lane & Black Lion Pub

-In the early 1800s the village of Hammersmith was plagued with a ghost which would walk the streets.
+In the early 1800s, the village of Hammersmith was plagued by a ghost that would walk the streets.
 Some local men, including a man called Francis Smith, decided they were going to hunt down this ghost and shoot it.
 Unfortunately, a bricklayer called Thomas Millwood wore white clothing for his work and was mistaken for a ghost.
-Francis Smith shot at Millwood and he was killed.
-We may never know if the haunting of Hammersmith was a prank played by locals or not but there remains a plaque at Black Lion Pub where Millwood’s body was taken to commemorate his loss.
-An interesting peice of ghost history for your halloween staycation.
+Francis Smith shot at Millwood, and he was killed.
+We may never know if the haunting of Hammersmith was a prank played by locals or not, but there remains a plaque at Black Lion Pub where Millwood’s body was taken to commemorate his loss.
+This is an exciting piece of ghost history for your Halloween staycation.

 Hampshire – Turn of the Screw by Henry James

-Inspired by the haunting of the historic Hinton Ampner house in Hampshire, Henry James brought to live the haunting walls of Bly Manor.
+Inspired by the haunting of the historic Hinton Ampner house in Hampshire, Henry James brought to life the haunting walls of Bly Manor.
 A young governess aims to protect her young charges from the ghost of their previous governess, Miss Jessel.
-The darkness of Bly corrupts the children leaving the governess trapped by her own heroism in this dark place.
+The darkness of Bly corrupts the children, leaving the governess trapped by her heroism in this dark place.

-This chilling tale has been brought to live in Netflix’s Haunting of Bly Manor, a truly frightening adaptation.
-Fairly accurate to the book but filmed in the US.
+This chilling tale has been brought to life in Netflix’s Haunting of Bly Manor, a truly frightening adaptation.
+Reasonably accurate to the book but filmed in the US.

-The original inspiration can be visited in Hampshire at the national trust run Hinton Ampner, a historic estate and gardens.
-Take a walk through the gardens and watch out for governesses or ghosts while enjoying the fall weather.
+The original inspiration can be visited in Hampshire at the national trust-run Hinton Ampner, a historic estate and gardens.
+While enjoying the fall weather, walk through the gardens and watch out for governesses or ghosts.

 Whitby – Dracula by Bram Stoker